Skip to content

 Beyond fighting inflammation, exosomes carry the specific instructions needed to kickstart your body’s repair mechanisms.
 They are loaded with proteins and growth factors that can encourage your own cartilage cells (chondrocytes) to multiply and produce new, healthy tissue.
 At the same time, studies show that exosomes can protect your existing cartilage cells from dying off, helping to preserve the joint structure you still have.
 This dual-action approach of reducing damage while promoting growth is what makes exosome therapy such a promising option for true joint regeneration and long-term relief.

-What Types of Exosomes Are Used for Arthritis?
+Which Exosomes Are Used for Arthritis Treatment?

 When we talk about exosome therapy, it’s important to know that not all exosomes are created equal.
 Their therapeutic potential often depends on their source.
 Think of it like this: if you want to grow a specific type of plant, you need seeds from that plant.
 Similarly, if you want to encourage tissue repair, you need exosomes that carry the right instructions.
 Scientists can harvest exosomes from several types of regenerative cells, and each source offers a unique set of signaling molecules tailored for different healing processes.